nucypher/nucypher/docs/source/guides/network_node/nucypher_host_management_cli.rst

     # deploy nucypher on all your managed hosts
     $ nucypher cloudworkers deploy --remote-provider http://mainnet.infura..3epifj3rfioj

-    # set some environment variables to configure Ursula workers on all your hosts
-    $ nucypher cloudworkers deploy -e DONT_PERFORM_WORK_ON_SUNDAY=true

     # print the current status of all workers across all namespaces (in bash)
     $ for ns in $(nucypher cloudworkers list-namespaces); do nucypher cloudworkers status --namespace $ns; done
     > local nickname: Project11-mainnet-2